pachterlab/kite/README.md

 ## kite pre-processing

-#### `featuremap.py FeatureBarcodes.csv`
+#### `featuremap.py FeatureBarcodes.csv --t2g ./FeaturesMismatch.t2g --fa ./FeaturesMismatch.fa --header --quiet`
 The featuremap.py program is run prior to the standard kallisto | bustools pipeline.
-It takes a .csv input (containing a header) and outputs "mismatch" transcript-to-gene (t2g) and fasta files that can be used by kallisto | bustools to complete pre-processing (see below and Vignettes).
+It takes a .csv input and outputs "mismatch" transcript-to-gene (t2g) and fasta files that can be used by kallisto | bustools to complete pre-processing (see below and Vignettes).
 The program takes a single argument, FeatureBarcodes.csv, and outputs mismatch fasta and t2g files to the working directory.

-FeatureBarcodes.csv: path to a .csv-formatted file containing Feature Barcode names and sequences and a header (example below).
+FeatureBarcodes.csv: path to a .csv-formatted file containing Feature Barcode names and sequences

+--t2g Filepath for newly generated .t2g file.
+Default ./FeaturesMismatch.t2g
+--fa Filepath for newly generated .fa file.
+Default ./FeaturesMismatch.fa --header Optional flag.
+Use --header if your CSV file contains a header.
+--quiet Optional flag.
+Do not print run information to standard out

 returns FeaturesMismatch.t2g FeaturesMismatch.fa files saved to the working directory